Set-in-Stone-Productions/website/IMPLEMENTATION-PLAN.md

 1. Add space for blurb about company history and mission statement.
 2. Replace text with submitted bios. /X/
 3. Replace portraits with submitted headshots.
 Waitin on You Alden /X/
-4. Alden go crazy on his 4K pic and bio.
+4. Alden go crazy on his 4K pic and bio. todo still

 Portfolio
 1. Change format to large carousel of screenshots with arrows to move.